hpccsystems-solutions-lab/KSU-2020-Hackathon/AviationWorkshop/readme.md

 - Start code is update in this folder as a back up.
 - To start coding please select [Aviation Workshop]()
 - Need quick reads on syntax, [Learn ECL](https://hpccsystems-solutions-lab.github.io/)
-- All codes from learn ECL can be found in [Learn ECL CloudIDE](https://ide.hpccsystems.com/workspaces/share/291d17d9-e5cb-4fac-83c2-ac5997c28a31)
+- All codes from Learn ECL can be found in [Learn ECL CloudIDE](https://ide.hpccsystems.com/workspaces/share/291d17d9-e5cb-4fac-83c2-ac5997c28a31)

   **References**